Multimedia

 Continues the creation and development of immersive technology using alternative user interfaces such as augmented reality (AR) and virtual reality (VR).
 Covers immersive and motion-tracking technology for use with AR/VR experiences.
 Examines common implementations, design trends, and industry standard software used in AR/VR content creation.
 Prerequisite: MM 248, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 250.
-Advanced Multimedia Project Development I. 3 Credits.
+Advanced Multimedia Project.
+3 Credits.

 MM 253.
 Intermediate Modeling and Texturing.
 3 Credits.